maxgala/aspire-backend/README.md

 * [Visual Studio](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/welcome.html)

 ## Build Project Dependencies
+1. Set up the local environment by adding RDS connection information to `src/models/.env`.
+You can get this information from a team member
-First, we need to install the dependencies and move the model files to `src/layers/database/dependencies`
+2. Install the dependencies and move the model files to `src/layers/database/dependencies`
 ```bash
 cd src/layers/database
 ./database_layer_packages.sh